adcondev/snippet-box/LEARNING.md

 *   **Application Security:** Practical experience in implementing security best practices, including password hashing, session security, and preventing common vulnerabilities.
 *   **Software Architecture:** Experience in designing and structuring a web application with a clear separation of concerns (e.g., handlers, models, views).
 *   **API Design:** Proficiency in designing and implementing clean and intuitive APIs.
-*   **Testing:** Competence in writing effective unit and integration tests to ensure application reliability.
+*   **Testing:** Competence in writing effective unit and integration tests using Go's standard `testing` package and `net/http/httptest`.
+Experience with table-driven tests to cover various scenarios efficiently.